pragtich/pragtich.github.com-nanoc/content/blog/technology/GNU Emacs 24.md

 ## Setting up some aliases

-In my `~/.bash_profile`, I setup some environment variables to allow easy access to the editor through the alial `e`.
+In my `~/.bash_profile`, I setup some environment variables to allow easy access to the editor through the alias `e`.
 This should automatically launch emacs when it is not yet running, or connect to it using `emacsclient` if it is.
+I had some trouble when `ssh`'ing into the machine, because somehow the correct socket file would not be found.
+That would give the following error message.
+It was fixed by adding the `-s` option.
+This works most of the time, although when autostarting the `Emacs` binary from `emacsclient`, all options are dropped by `emacsclient`, so things like `-nw` will not stick.
+Maybe I will make a function to copy the arguments and stick them back into Emacs, but this is a marginal case so I will leave it for now.
+Just need to remember to start Emacs with `-nw` when working in a text only environment.

+	emacsclient: can't find socket; have you started the server?
+	To start the server in Emacs, type "M-x server-start".
+	emacsclient: No socket or alternate editor.
+Please use:

+		--socket-name
+		--server-file      (or environment variable EMACS_SERVER_FILE)
+		--alternate-editor (or environment variable ALTERNATE_EDITOR)

 I also fill some editor variables that tell other programs that they should launch emacs when they want to edit a file.
 This is my